-Ensure that basic lifeline support are functional to facilitate the speedy delivery of response
+Ensure that basic lifeline support is functional to facilitate the speedy delivery of response

 - a.
 The disruption of lifelines in Surigao del Norte affects the timely provision of assistance.
 The electricity and communication networks have not yet been fully restored in most badly hit areas. - b.
 Debris clearing is still ongoing.
 The national road heading to Surigao City has opened to traffic on 18 December after being cleared of debris.
 However, it was observed that some of the electrical posts that were toppled down remain in the road posing risks to residents and travelers.
-There is an urgent need to clear the toppled electrical posts for the safety of concerned population. - c.
+There is an urgent need to clear the toppled electrical posts for the safety of concerned population.
+The situation remain the case after almost 2 months. - c.
 Access to Siargao and Dinagat islands is still very challenging due to limited water vessels to transport assistance.
-Lifeline facilities are not yet fully operational.
-Markets and ports are still closed. - d.
+Lifeline facilities are not yet fully operational. - d.
 Electricity is not available in Surigao City.
-As electricity is still not operational, there is no lighting inside the evacuation center which may pose safety and security risk for IDPs, women, and children, especially at night. - e.
+As electricity is still not operational, there is no lighting inside the evacuation centers, to the returned sites, as well as to houses where the IDPs are hosted by their relatives.
+This situation may pose safety and security risk for IDPs, women, and children, especially at night.
+In Siargao Island, majority still have no access to electricity which also limits them to having full access to communication.
+IDPs need to pay P20-P60 for charging of cellphones and laptops. - e.
 Storage facilities such as gymnasiums were also damaged by the typhoon. - f.
 Lack of System in the registration and tracking of the IDP population.
 Across the evacuation centers, there are no system yet in registering the IDPs.
 This concern may resort to unequal distribution of assistance, chaos between and among the IDPs and service providers.
-Mechanism in tracking the IDPs who voluntarily return to their places of origin is yet to be establish.
-This may also post a challenge in providing durable solutions.
+Mechanism in tracking the IDPs who voluntarily return to their places of origin is yet to be established.
+This may also post a challenge in providing durable solutions. - g.
+Access to communication remains a challenge in Siargao Island, making it more difficult for the affected families to seek for financial help and other assistance from relatives and friends outside the typhoon-affected areas and vice versa.
+This also hampers the response operations both from the government and non-government organizations/agencies as reports and communications are not being sent and received in a timely manner.
+Cellphone and internet connection in the island of Siargao remain a major issue, especially in the municipalities of Sta.
+Monica and Del Carmen. - h.
+The dock-in port in the island of Catadman is damaged, causing more difficulties in the delivery of assistance to the barangay.